Northeastern-Electric-Racing/Odysseus/odysseus/halow_setup/README.md

 nrc-autostart.service fails to start --> nrc.led never called
 nrc-autostart nrc-wizard (main) process exits --> nrc-autostart.service fails

-### Alfa sources
+### GUI luanchers

 The gui launchers (mainly changing GPIO) were adapted from ALFA's 1.3.4 nrc_pkg .deb file, found [here](https://downloads.alfa.com.tw/raspbian/pool/contrib/n/nrc7292-sw-pkg/nrc7292-nrc-pkg_1.3.4-64-20220525_all.deb).
+The gpio is changed in accordance with the [tech docs](https://docs.alfa.com.tw/Product/AHPI7292S/30_Technical_Details/), such that gpio pin 13 (hw 33) allows for a temporary change in mode.
+The binaries are suffixed .exe however they are cross platform java applications with no depencies not provided by `default-jre`.

 #### Updating to new newracom release (untested)
 [See above for caveat](#board-data-file)